 AP Tests.
 As mentioned above, if a student decides to take an AP course, they can choose to take the corresponding AP tests as well.

 PSAT/NMSQT.
 Students can take the Preliminary SAT or National Merit Scholarship Qualifying Test as early as their sophomore year of school, but many take it their junior year.
 The PSAT/NMSQT has two sections; math, and reading/writing.
 Scores for each section fall between 160 and 760.

 Offered in October each year, the PSAT doesn’t impact college admissions like the SAT, but it can help students qualify for National Merit Scholarships if they receive a certain score.
 Students are not required to take the PSAT test, but it can be one way to prepare for the SATs and potentially qualify for scholarship.

 SAT/ACT.
 Scores from either the SAT or ACT test are required by many colleges for admission.
-But, even if they’re not required by a college, a strong SAT or ACT score can give a student a leg up in the application process.
+But, even if they’re not required by a college, a strong SAT or ACT score can help give a student a leg up in the application process.

 Most high school students choose to take the SAT or ACT tests in the spring of their junior year or the fall of senior year.
 Both tests have certain quirks and strategies associated with them, so the key to getting a great score may mean lots of preparation.

 Some juniors choose to take rigors in person prep courses or take several practice tests before sitting for the exam.

 Juniors not only have more academic pressure on them and tests to prepare for, but many will add college prep to their extracurriculars.
 Whether that means spending weekends touring campuses or researching schools at night, finding a school that’s the right fit can take up a considerable amount of time.